hfhoffman1144/langchain_neo4j_rag_app/backlog.md

 - $list hospitals doesn't list all of them
 - $Wait times function call messes up when you include the word "hospital"
 - $medicaid state percent increase query is giving stochastic answers.
-- Chatbot can be very sensitive to question wording.
 - remember to black format.
 - $How many years has it been since Dr. Michael Delgado graduated medical school?
 Sensitive to doctor name.
--  Add async functionality to agent and api endpoint
+-  $Add async functionality to agent and api endpoint
 - Finish docstrings
-- Get most available hospital
+- $Get most available hospital
 - Poetry refactor?
+- $Make openai model names configurable as env vars
+- $Add logging
+- Add how was this answer generated to UI
+- Safe-guards to ensure no writing or deleting